68publishers/amp-client-js/docs/integration.md

 {
   channel_code: 'string',
   banner_id: 'string',
-  banner_name: 'string', // the value may be NULL in older AMP versions
+  banner_name: 'string', // the value may be NULL in AMP versions before v2.11
-  position_id: 'string', // the value may be NULL in older AMP versions
+  position_id: 'string', // the value may be NULL in AMP versions before v2.11
   position_code: 'string',
-  position_name: 'string', // the value may be NULL in older AMP versions
+  position_name: 'string', // the value may be NULL in AMP versions before v2.11
-  campaign_id: 'string', // the value may be NULL in older AMP versions
+  campaign_id: 'string', // the value may be NULL in AMP versions before v2.11
   campaign_code: 'string',
-  campaign_name: 'string', // the value may be NULL in older AMP versions
+  campaign_name: 'string', // the value may be NULL in AMP versions before v2.11
   breakpoint: 'string',
 }
 ```